omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

 For our tokenization, we can use a subword tokenization algorithm that is called [Byte Pair Encoding (BPE)](https://huggingface.co/learn/nlp-course/en/chapter6/5), which was introduced in Sennrich et al. (2016) and is based on an algorithm introduced by Gage (1994).
 The motivation of this tokenization technique is to let the data decide what subword tokens we'll have.
 Another advantage of BPE is that it allows us to deal with unknown words that won't be part of the training vocabulary but might appear in test data.
 With BPE, unknown words can be decomposed into their respective subword parts and in this fashion still be processed.

-Instead of implementing the BPE tokenizer completely from scratch, we can use the [*tokenizers* package](https://pypi.org/project/tokenizers/).
+Instead of implementing the BPE tokenizer completely from scratch, we can use the [tokenizers package](https://pypi.org/project/tokenizers/).
 We also want to pad and truncate each text with a fixed sequence length.
 If text instances are short, we pad them with 0s; if they are long, we truncate them to the maximum length.
-This is will make the training and inference processes easier.
+This will make the training and inference processes easier.

 ```python
 # We want to begin with only 5000 words in our vocabulary and a fixed sequence